How Do You Fertilize Potted Lemon Tree?

 What Do I Feed A Lemon Tree?

-If the tree cannot support the fruit, the fruit will drop prematurely.
-Using organic fertilizer and potting soil up the tree if it has outgrown its container may assist.
+Lemon trees, citrus trees, and fruit trees need high nutrient content to thrive.
+Most of those nutrients come from fertilizers.
+If the tree cannot support the fruit, it will drop prematurely.
+Using organic fertilizer and potting soil on the tree if it has outgrown its container may assist.

 When buying citrus fertilizer, you need to seek the following nutrients: